Amourspirit/python-ooouno-ex/src/examples/tab_dialog/README.md

 Also this example is created in MVC (model, view controller) style.

-Example also demonstrates usage of Raido Button Controls and List Box control.
+Example also demonstrates usage of Radio Button Controls and List Box controls.

 ## sample document